 Vine plants make a beautiful backdrop for your landscape.
-When choosing a vine to plant, decide where it is going to grow and the support you can give it.
+When choosing a vine to plant, decide where it will grow and the support you can give it.

 You also need to consider what type of trouble it can get into and plant accordingly!
-Whichever type of vine you choose, ensure that as the plant grows, it is contained within its boundaries, and is not allowed to twine around tree limbs or grow onto your house.
-Clinging vines can work their roots into the mortar between bricks and eventually cause great damage.
-Also, do not allow them to grow into any structures you may want to paint.
+Whichever type of vine you choose, ensure that as the plant grows, it is contained within its boundaries and is not allowed to twine around tree limbs or grow onto your house.
+Clinging vines can work their roots into the mortar between bricks and eventually cause significant damage.
+Also, please do not allow them to grow into any structures you may want to paint.